Fans Think Calvin Harris Proposed To Taylor Swift Because Of This "LWYMMD" Video Scene

 See the word “no” on the left?

 Deciphering a Taylor Swift music video like we are treasure hunters is just too much fun.
 What do we get out of it?
 Not much, but it's totally worth it.
 Many of us believe Swift's video pokes fun at Kim Kardashian's robbery.
-Some of us believe the t-shirt she wore intentionally excluded Lorde, and now Calvin Harris is involved.
+Some of us believe the T-shirt she wore intentionally excluded Lorde, and now Calvin Harris is involved.
 This is a work of art.
 Art, I tell you!

 So, is this the new T. Swift?
 If all of her songs and music videos involve solving pop culture puzzles, I am so in.
 Let the games begin!